WesselSmit/real-time-web-1920/README.md

 This app allows people to troubleshoot and improve your code.

 It's a platform where programmers can help peers through a real-time connection; all users in the same room can see the host's code (updated in real-time).
-User can reference code which allows them to:
+Users can then improve the code through:
-* mark invalid/jeopardizing code
+* marking invalid/inseucre/jeopardizing code
-* suggest improvements/fixes through pull-requests
+* suggest improvements/solutions/fixes through pull-requests

+## Core-Concept
+The concept uses **multiple rooms** to keep parties & coding languages separated.
+Every room has **1 host** and **X amount users**, the host can edit the source-code which automatically updates (with debounce) for all users in the room, this way users can see what you're doing and help troubleshoot.

+If an user wants to change/improve a part of the source-code they can submit a pull-request.
+This is done by selecting some of the source-code and attaching a edited code-snippet.
+Additionally users can attach messages to explain or elaborate on their solution!

+When submitted the pull-request will be shown in the feed which is shared across all clients, the user has the option to either **accept** or **decline** the pull-request.If **accepted** the referenced part of the source-code is overwritten with the suggested code, the status (and changes) of the pull-request are reflected visually in the feed.

 ![image](https://user-images.githubusercontent.com/45405413/80893530-680ea600-8cd3-11ea-9f84-e2e6bacd9423.png)